bluewallumich/EA-HCAHPS-Patient-Survey/README.md

  HCAHPS Hospital Scores Analysis

 ## Description
+This is a brief and unfinished Mavenanalytics.io project I started working on.
+It will serve as a practice space since I have not done Data Science in one year.
-An analysis of HCAHPS scores from various hospitals across the United States over a 9-year span.
-This repository contains data processing scripts, PowerBI visualizations, and machine learning models to provide insights into hospitals' performance and suggest improvements in patient care.
+What will go here is an analysis of HCAHPS scores from various hospitals across the United States over a 9-year span.
+This repository contains data processing notebooks, PowerBI visualizations, and machine learning models to provide insights into hospitals' performance and suggest improvements in patient care.

 ## Table of Contents
 - [Installation](#installation)